mukhtar-github/Complete-Node.js-Course/5-Express- Advanced Topics/Express- Advanced.md

 app.set('views', './views');
 ```

 The name of the property is *views*.
 And the value is the path to where we store the template.
 So the default value is *./views*.
-That means, you should put all your views or all your templates inside a inside a folder called *views*, which should be in the root of the application.
+That means, you should put all your views or all your templates inside a folder called *views*, which should be in the root of the application.
+Again, this is an optional setting, that's the default value, so we don't have to set that.

+Now, let's add a new folder, *views*.
+Inside this folder, let's add a new file, we can call that *index.pug*.
+With *Pug*, we can define our template using a syntax like this, so we can have an *HTML* element, then inside that, we can have *head*, then we can have the *title* element.
+And we can set a value for the *title* dynamically using the syntax, so we add an equal sign, and then the name of a variable that we will set at runtime.
+I will show you how that works later.

+Now, in parallel to *head*, we want to have another element called *body*, and inside that, we want to have